Gov. Evers Seeks to Make Conservation Project Approval Process Easier

 The Pelican River Forest connects the Chequamegon-Nicolet National Forest with Oneida and then Langlade County Forests.
 Keeping the forest intact makes logging more economical and efficient.
 Intact forests protect the wildlife that makes our forests special and supports the game species we hunt.

-Without permanent protection, the forest will become increasingly fragmented, making it harder to manage for forestry, which supports Wisconsin's $38 billion forest products industry.
+Without permanent protection, the forest could become increasingly fragmented, making it harder to manage for forestry, which supports Wisconsin's $38 billion forest products industry.

 The roads may never be reliably open again.
 It will be more difficult to ensure access for ATV / UTV and snowmobile trails.
 And it will be less able to support Wisconsin’s water and wildlife.

-Pelican River Forest will be protected with what is called a working forest conservation easement.
+Pelican River Forest is protected with what is called a working forest conservation easement.
 An easement adds rules to a property deed, which specify what can and can not be done on a property.

 In this case, the easement says that the current and future landowners can NOT: divide the land up into small parcels; clear the forest to make way for buildings; or close the land to the public.